Admyral-Security/admyral-quickstart/workflows/list_okta_admins/README.md

-# Okta List Admins
+# List Okta Admins

-This workflow retrieves all admin users.
+This workflow retrieves specifc or all user types and lists all admin users.

 ## Required Secrets